Alam Sutera: Transportation

 The main road in Alam Sutera.

-Alam Sutera has direct access to Jakarta–Merak Toll Road.
-Transjakarta operates one feeder route to connect the township with Jakarta city center, namely route S61 (Alam Sutera–Blok M).
+Alam Sutera has direct access to Jakarta–Merak Toll Road, Bintaro Jaya and Jl.
+Raya Serpong.
+Transjakarta operates one feeder route to directly connect the township with Jakarta city center, namely route S61 (Alam Sutera–Blok M) that terminates at the Flavor Bliss & Broadway.
 The township has an internal shuttle bus service, known as "SuteraLoop", which services Alam Sutera proper.
 It connects all areas in Alam Sutera including residential and commercial areas as well.

 In the future, Alam Sutera will be connected with the Jakarta MRT East–West Line plan connecting Cikarang in the east with Balaraja in the west.